EPA Proposes Limits To Science Used In Rulemaking - Slashdot

 Re: (Score:1)

+The participants in a medical study generally are protected from having their medical histories exposed to the world.

+I suppose one could argue that knowing someone is 37, a non-smoker, takes over-the-counter asprin, and has high-blood pressure might not be enough to expose who they are.
+But in more detailed tests knowing someone had cancer in a timeframe or making their DNA public definitely could be invasive.

 Do you want to end up watering crops with Brawndo?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Because this is how you end up watering your crops with Brawndo.